chrisnoonan98675/site/xl-deploy/how-to/update-a-deployed-application.markdown

 1. Click **Deployment** in the top bar.
 1. Locate the application under **Packages** and expand it to see the versions (deployment packages).
 1. Locate the environment under **Environments**.
 1. Drag the version of the application that you want to deploy and drop it on the environment where you want to deploy it.
+The application and environment appear in the deployment workspace.

+    XL Deploy analyzes the application's [dependencies](/xl-deploy/concept/application-dependencies-in-xl-deploy.html) and the dependencies of the applications in the environment (supported in XL Deploy 5.1.0 and later).
+If the new version [does not satisfy](/xl-deploy/concept/how-xl-deploy-checks-application-dependencies.html) the dependencies of the applications that are already deployed, then XL Deploy will not deploy it.

-The application and environment appear in the **Workspace**.
-XL Deploy automatically maps the deployables in the application to the appropriate containers in the environment.
+    XL Deploy then automatically maps the deployables in the application to the appropriate containers in the environment.

     **Note:** If the updated application is missing a deployable that was included in the previous deployment, the corresponding deployed item will appear in red.